issamansur/issamansur/README.md

 - Betrayal can either break you or turn you into something more.
 [Silco - "Arcane"]
 - I mean, I'm...
 I'm not the most charming guy in the world, so I've been told, but... nobody?
 [Hancock - "Hancock"]
 - Do you know what they call a hero who acts alone and does not listen to anyone?
 Villain.
 [Number Five - "Academia umbrella"]
+- Сold and clean as the first snow...
+[Lucy Gray - "Hunger Games: Ballad of songbirds and snakes"]
 - The phoenix burns and is reborn, becomes more perfect, but one day...
 [Me]